Roboy/ravestate/README.md

 pydocmd build
 ``

-The structure and content of the docs is defined in the file `` pydocmd.yml
+The structure and content of the docs are defined in the file ``pydocmd.yml``.
-``.